Connect with others who understand.

 Should You Be Worried if Your Toes Are Blue or Purple?

 Having your toes or fingers turn blue can be as scary as it is uncomfortable.
-Fortunately, most of the time, it is not a medical emergency.
+Fortunately, most of the time, it’s not a medical emergency.

 When Should You Seek Medical Care?

 Blue toes alone are not a cause for panic, but if you have other symptoms of deep vein thrombosis or serious cardiovascular events, you should seek emergency medical care.
-Common symptoms include:
+Symptoms that may warrant urgent medical treatment include:

 • Leg swelling